 Vendor partnership with SAP is often interpreted as a slam dunk for the competing software vendor.
 SAP sets about undermining its partner as soon as it has the partner contract signed.
 SAP slowly encroaches on the software vendor, reducing its ability to go to market as it would typically see fit without SAP’s interference.

 The Two Faces of SAP on Vendor Partnership

 SAP is duplicitous in how it manages the partnership program.
 It presents one face to its partner software vendors and a very different look to its customers.

 - SAP does all that it can to dissuade SAP customers from using non SAP applications.

 - Since its inception, SAP has made its software extremely difficult to integrate two other non SAP applications.
-Once it captures the ERP system, it uses it to block out other software vendors through the argument that other systems are complicated to integrate — directing the customer more and more SAP products.
+Once it captures the ERP system, it uses it to block out other software vendors by arguing that other systems are complicated to integrate — directing the customer more and more SAP products.

-- SAP, along with its partner consulting companies, do all that they can to downplay non SAP applications to their customers.
+- SAP, along with its partner consulting companies, does all that they can to downplay non SAP applications to their customers.

-The argument of integration and integrated functionality has been used for decades by SAP and by SAP consulting companies.
-This is to keep SAP customers away from using applications that are not SAP even when that application is a far better fit for the customer’s requirements and a far more capable application.
+The argument of integration and integrated functionality has been used for decades by SAP and SAP consulting companies.
+This keeps SAP customers away from using applications that are not SAP even when that application is a far better fit for the customer’s requirements and a far more capable application.

 SAP does not want any of its vendor partners to succeed.
-The way SAP thinks about it, the money given to a vendor partner, is money taken from SAP.
-SAP thinks this way even if they don’t have a viable product in the space occupied by the vendor partner.
-As a result, SAP will often announce products that are designed to stall the purchase of partner SAP vendor applications.
+SAP thinks about it.
+The money given to a vendor partner is money taken from SAP.
+SAP thinks this way even if they don’t have a viable product in the vendor partner’s space.
+As a result, SAP will often announce products designed to stall the purchase of partner SAP vendor applications.